 - 6 small tomatoes

-- salt and pepper
+- fine sea salt and ground black pepper

-- Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

 - Top the peppers and remove the seeds.
 Cut the peppers from top to bottom only on one side.

 - Crush the feta with a fork, add the cream cheese and enough milk to form a creamy paste.
 Add 2 tablespoons of the olive oil, grated garlic, chopped herbs and salt and pepper to taste.